Accomodations: With You Every Step of the Way

-Each student is encouraged to talk with his or her instructor about their approved accommodation plan – even before the term begins if possible.
-This will ensure that the instructor understands the accommodation plan, and it will give SDS time to adjust the accommodation plan based on instructor feedback.
+Each student is encouraged to talk with his or her instructor about their approved accommodation plan before the term begins, if possible.
+This will ensure that the instructor understands the accommodation plan, and it will give SDS time to make adjustments based on instructor feedback.
 Please remember that your accommodations are designed to make the course accessible to you, but they will not ensure your success.
 You will still have to meet the instructor’s expectations for course performance.

-Students who need additional time to complete their quizzes, tests, and exams and provide supporting disability documentation for their request can be granted a minimum of 50% additional testing time to be provided during a testing appointment.
+Students who need additional time to complete their quizzes, tests, and exams and provide supporting disability documentation for their request can be granted a minimum of 50% additional testing time to be provided during a test.

 Qualifying students can schedule tests with SDS and test in limited distraction testing rooms inside of SDS or at designated locations on other campuses.
 These testing facilities will provide limited auditory and visual distractions as well as provide other amenities like earplugs as needed.

 SDS can provide a tape recorder or note-taking assistance for qualifying students.
 Students are responsible for operating and managing recordings of their courses.
 Recordings are not to be used for any other purpose other than studying and cannot be distributed or uploaded to any other person or platform.
 Learn more about Note Takers Role and Expectations